mahmouddwidar/My-Prayer/README.md

 ## Contribution

-Feel free to fork this project and submit pull requests.
-Your contributions are welcome!
+The repository is open for contributions!
+Feel free to fork this project, suggest new features, report issues, and submit pull requests.
+All contributions are welcome.

 ## License